This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 The department prides itself on lively classrooms that provide students the opportunity to engage in thought-provoking discussion and the necessary critical writing skills and research methods to hone life-long tools of perspective, objectivity, judgment, values and morality.

-I welcome you to contact me at any time so that we can discuss you, Gannon, and an education and degree in the humanities that is preparatory for virtually any field.
+I welcome you to contact us at any time so that we can discuss you, Gannon, and an education and degree in the humanities that is preparatory for virtually any field.